Deciding what to bring in your hospital bag

 - TENS Machine

-Due to the times we’re in I’ve included hand sanitiser and Dettol surface wipes in my bag as I think it is better to be more careful than not.
+I included hand sanitiser and Dettol surface wipes in my bag as I think it is better to be more careful than not, the 2020 pandemic has definitely made us all a bit more cautious.
 Moisturiser and lip balm are essential as the air con in hospital can be quite drying to the skin.
-Other things to consider are facewipes to remove any make-up you might be wearing when you go into labour and for me I decided I wanted to bring makeup and straighteners for little tidy ups for pictures/leaving hospital.
+Other things to consider are face-wipes to remove any make-up you might be wearing when you go into labour and for me, I decided I wanted to bring makeup and straighteners for little tidy-ups for pictures/leaving hospital.

 - Hand Sanitiser & Dettol Wipes (Due to the times)